 Western skunk cabbage is an ancient prehistoric plant with giant green leaves when mature.
 One of many large plants that grow along the Oregon Coast.
-Coastal plants have a long history of use by First Peoples who utilized many native plants for foods, medicines, and material use.
+Coastal plants have a long history of use by Indigenous Peoples who utilized many native plants for foods, medicines, and material use.
 From the majestic Red Cedar to the nutritious edible Stinging Nettle.
-There is much to discover with Oregon's coastal wild plants. large leaf plants Oregon coast
+There is much to discover with Oregon's coastal wild plants. large leaf plants of the Oregon coast.

 Wild plants of coastal Oregon are important to survival